MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-successfactors-writeback-tutorial.md

 1. This operation starts the initial sync, which can take a variable number of hours depending on how many users are in the Microsoft Entra tenant and the scope defined for the operation.
 You can check the progress bar to the track the progress of the sync cycle.

-1. At any time, check the **Provisioning logs** tab in the Azure portal to see what actions the provisioning service has performed.
+1. At any time, check the **Provisioning logs** tab in the Entra admin center to see what actions the provisioning service has performed.
 The provisioning logs lists all individual sync events performed by the provisioning service.

 1. Once the initial sync is completed, it writes an audit summary report in the **Provisioning** tab, as shown below.